LandmakTechnology/kops-k8s/README.md

  * the ubuntu user is specific to Ubuntu.
 If not using Ubuntu please use the appropriate user based on your OS.
  * read about installing addons at: https://kops.sigs.k8s.io/operations/addons.

-## 10b - Export the kubeconfig file to manage your kubernetes clsuter from a remote server
-##  our remote server shall be our kops server for this demo
+## 10b - Export the kubeconfig file to manage your kubernetes cluster from a remote server.
+For this demo, Our remote server shall be our kops server
 ```sh
  kops export kubecfg $NAME --admin
 ```